synesthesiam/rhasspy/docs/hardware.md

 To run Rhasspy on a Raspberry Pi, you'll need at least a 4 GB SD card and a good power supply.
 I highly recommend the [CanaKit Starter Kit](https://www.amazon.com/CanaKit-Raspberry-Starter-Premium-Black/dp/B07BCC8PK7), which includes a 32 GB SD card, a 2.5 A power supply, and a case.

-Some components of Rhasspy will not work on the Raspberry Pi 3 B+ model (`aarch64`).
+Some components of Rhasspy will not work on the Raspberry Pi 3 B+ model with a 64-bit operating system (`aarch64`).
 As of the time of this writing, these are:

 * [snowboy](wake-word.md#snowboy) (wake word)
 * [Mycroft Precise](wake-word.md#mycroft-precise) (wake word)